diku-dk/futhark/docs/language-reference.rst

 Records are mappings from field names to values, with the field names known statically.
-A tuple behaves in all respects like a record with numeric field names, and vice versa.
+A tuple behaves in all respects like a record with numeric field names starting from zero, and vice versa.
 It is an error for a record type to name the same field twice.

 .. productionlist::
    type_application: `type` `type_arg` | "*" `type`